niniwu1207-cmd/spotify-popularity-analysis/README.md

 ## Assessment of Missingness

 ### NMAR Analysis
-The tempo column may be NMAR (Not Missing At Random).
-Songs with unusual or difficult-to-estimate tempos may be more likely to have missing tempo values — meaning the missingness could depend on the unobserved tempo value itself.
-Additional information about how Spotify's algorithm extracts tempo from audio signals could help determine whether the missingness is actually MAR instead.
+The tempo column could be NMAR (Not Missing At Random).
+One possible explanation is that songs with unusual or difficult-to-estimate tempos are more likely to have missing tempo values.
+In this case, the missingness would depend on the unobserved tempo value itself.

+Additional information about Spotify's tempo extraction process could help explain the missingness.
+If missing tempo values are caused by characteristics of the audio processing system rather than the tempo itself, the missingness may instead be MAR.

 ### Missingness Dependency

-To investigate whether tempo missingness depends on other variables, I ran permutation tests using the absolute difference in group means as the test statistic.
+To investigate whether tempo missingness depends on observed variables, I created a Boolean variable called tempo_missing and conducted permutation tests using the absolute difference in group means as the test statistic.

-For instance:
+For energy, the observed difference in mean energy was approximately 0.140, and the permutation test produced a p-value of approximately 0.000.
+This suggests that tempo missingness depends on energy.

+For popularity, the observed difference in mean popularity was approximately 4.57, and the permutation test produced a p-value of approximately 0.000.
+This suggests that tempo missingness depends on popularity.

+For key, the observed difference in mean key was approximately 0.116, and the permutation test produced a p-value of approximately 0.316.
+This provides insufficient evidence that tempo missingness depends on key.

+Overall, tempo missingness appears to depend on some observed variables (energy and popularity), making a MAR mechanism more plausible than MCAR.

+The plot below shows the distribution of energy for tracks with and without missing tempo values.
+Tracks with missing tempo values tend to have lower energy levels on average, suggesting that tempo missingness may depend on energy.

 <iframe src="missingness_energy.html" width="800" height="500" frameborder="0"></iframe>

-The observed difference in mean energy between tracks with and without missing tempo was approximately 0.140 (p-value ≈ 0.000), suggesting tempo missingness does depend on energy.
-In contrast, the permutation test for key produced a p-value of 0.316, suggesting tempo missingness does not depend on key.
-These results are consistent with a MAR mechanism rather than MCAR.
+A permutation test produced an observed difference in mean energy of approximately 0.140 and a p-value of approximately 0.000, providing strong evidence that tempo missingness depends on energy.

 ## Hypothesis Testing